 Configure an SSL/TLS inspection rule to scan most network traffic, with exceptions configured only for services to which SSL scanning will cause problems.

 For further details about SSL/TLS inspection rules and how to configure them, see SSL/TLS inspection rules.

 Only allow authenticated users to connect to the internet from your LAN

 When configuring firewall rules to handle user traffic, make sure that you select Match known users.
 This ensures that only authenticated users can access external resources from within your LAN network.

 Only use NAT for those services that are explicitly needed

 Network Address Translation (NAT) allows you to pass traffic easily between different networks.
 However, only configure NAT rules for services that require it and not for ANY service.
 Doing this cuts down the surface area malware or hackers can target if one part of your network is breached.

 For further information about NAT rules and how to configure them, see NAT rules.

 Use Security Heartbeat to monitor systems and automatically isolate those that show signs of infection or compromise.
-You can configure this to stop the compromised systems connecting to others on your network and to stop clean systems connecting to those that may have been compromised.
+Security Heartbeat stops the compromised systems from connecting to others on your network and clean systems from connecting to those that may have been compromised.